x-research-team/vm/README.md

 ### Regular expression

-In magpie, regard to regular expression, you could use:
+In vm, regard to regular expression, you could use:

 * Regular expression literal
 * 'regexp' module